keishacarr/AdventOfCode2021/README.md

 Day 3 (12/17) - Refamiliarized myself with using numpy for the arrays.
 I really struggled with how to navigate a 2d array in Python; my indexing approach was not efficient.

 Day 4 (12/17) - Incorporated functions and objects/classes.

+Day 4 (1/6) - after taking a break, restarted Day 4.
+Used Jeffery Frederic's YouTube video for understanding since my initial approach was becoming too complex for me to get through.
+Interesting to see a triple list comprehension.